zestsoftware/jquery.pyproxy/README.txt

       ...
       SyntaxError: invalid syntax

-So in our examples we declare our object as 'jq', which is the classic way in Plone to name the jQuery object::
+So in our examples we declare our object as ``jq``, which is the classic way in Plone to name the jQuery object::

       >>> jq = JQueryProxy()